What is a Competitive Advantage?

-- Because it is not just based on “delivering the furniture unassembled” but on a long-term stable close relation with their suppliers that make possible to offer low-price products with acceptable quality standards.
+- Because it is not just based on “delivering unassembled furniture” but on a long-term Relation with its suppliers that make possible to offer low-price products with acceptable quality standards.

 Our last example requires no introduction: Harley Davidson.

-It is one of the most loved and desired Brands in the world:
+It is one of the most beloved Brands in the world:

-- They build some of the most expensive motorbikes in the world, and the demand exceeds widely their supply capacity.
+- They build some of the most expensive motorbikes in the world, and their demand exceeds widely their supply capacity.

-Then, the Japanese started to develop high-quality and medium-to-low price motorbikes that almost “killed” the USA industry.
+Then, the Japanese started to create high-quality and medium-to-low price motorbikes that almost “killed” the USA industry.

 - Honda, etc.

-Technically, Harley Davidson could not offer something remarkably better that their competitors did (we are not motorbike fans, so sorry for the technical mistakes we may commit).
+Technically, Harley Davidson could not offer something remarkably better that its competitors did.

-Then, their Marketing Campaign moved from highlighting their technical characteristics to the values associated to their brand:
+Then, its Marketing Campaigns moved from highlighting technical characteristics to the values associated to its Brand:

 - American style.